 Practising mindfulness can give people more insight into their emotions, boost their attention and concentration and improve their emotional wellbeing by helping with stress, anxiety, and depression.

 It can also help with physical health problems, such as chronic obstructive pulmonary disease (COPD) and chronic pain.

 Our Healthy Minds service offers courses that teach you how to practice mindfulness.
 These are usually eight-week courses with a two hour session per week, but this can vary depending on location.
 You can find out more by contacting your local Healthy Minds service.

-If you are a Pennine Care employee, the Trust’s Staff Wellbeing Service offers mindfulness courses for staff.
+If you work for us, the staff wellbeing service offers mindfulness courses.
 You can find out more by visiting the Staff Wellbeing Service page of the intranet.

 Mark, from Stockport, said: “Along with other newcomers I was made very welcome at the group session and the instructor tailored the content to our needs.
 Mindfulness has allowed me to approach life in a more level headed way, seeing the positives as well as managing the negatives.
 It has given me more awareness over my reactions to everyday experiences and it gives me greater power to make informed and balanced choices to improve my overall wellbeing.”